Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Stokes Problem

 \subsection{Exponential of a semicircle kernel (ES)}

-In order to reduce the costs associated with representing particles on the grid, we replace the Gaussian kernel traditionally used in the FCM formulation with the exponential of a semicircle (ES) kernel \cite{FINUFFT_Barnett}.
+In order to reduce the costs associated with representing particles on the grid, we replace the Gaussian kernel traditionally used in the FCM formulation with the exponential of a semicircle (ES) kernel \cite{FINUFFT_Barnett} \footnote{See also \cite{SE_MixedPeriodicityStokes} for a related use of an ES-like kernel as a window function in spectral Ewald methods.}.
 Specifically, as in the IBM, we take $\Delta_{M/D}$ to be tensor products of a scalar kernel $\phi$:

 where